We recommend buying your gear from your favorite local outdoor store!

 - Bring a light puffy jacket with a hood.
-Seth is carrying something similar to this down jacket by feathered friends.
+We like this down jacket by Feathered Friends.
 It has 3.7 oz / 105 g (size Medium) of down fill.
 Not a lot – this would be considered minimum insulation.
-He will put on every layer he has if he needs too.
 We are fans of 900+ fill down and understand from down experts that paying more for hydrophobic down (relatively new on the market) is not always worth it as you lose the coating soon.
-Remember to look for cruelty free down.
+Remember to look for cruelty-free down.

 - Wind/light rain shell like a Patagonia Houdini.

 - Hard shell.
 Please consider Paclite Gore-Tex, which is lighter than the 3-layer versions.

 - Back-up contacts/glasses (bring your prescription to Kathmandu if you are arriving early; it is a great place to get glasses made on the cheap).